 damped somewhat, enabling more opportunities to get decent pictures.
 In

 other words, the camera doesn't move around in the air as much as the

-Let's have a brief look at the gear that KAPers use.
+Further down this page I take a brief look at the gear that KAPers use.

 hoisted up there.
 In the early days, some big kites were used to lift

 on the hobby.
 It's not just the weight.
 These modern cameras take great